Upcoming Workshops, Summer 2025

 - Introduction to SAS Macro Language

-- Introduction to SPSS (point-and-click and syntax)
+- Introduction to SPSS (point-and-click, using SPSS version 29)

 - Introduction to Regression with SPSS